+Significant Quality Issue Resolution Review.

+If the NRC has identified a significant quality issue, as indicated by an escalated enforcement violation, then the cognizant inspection organization will conduct a review of the resolution of the issue after the applicable supplemental inspection is complete.

+The result of this review will determine if additional inspection is required for the NRC to verify that the issue has been adequately resolved, or if the issue can be closed.
+In either case, the NRC shall inform the permit holder of the review results in the associated supplemental inspection report, or in a stand-alone assessment letter.

-Review. l conduct Corrective Action Program (CAP) Effectiveness Reviews.
-A fundamental goal of the NRC’s oversight of new construction activities is to establish confidence that s and their contractors are detecting and correcting problems in a manner that ensures quality and safety.
-To this end, the must conduct construction activities in a manner that ensures each facility is constructed in accordance with the licensing basis and will operate safely.
+Corrective Action Program (CAP) Effectiveness Reviews.
+A fundamental goal of the NRC’s oversight of new construction activities is to establish confidence that permit holders and their contractors are detecting and correcting problems in a manner that ensures quality and safety.
+To this end, the permit holder must conduct construction activities in a manner that ensures each facility is constructed in accordance with the licensing basis and will operate safely.
 The NRC construction inspection program for NPUFs provides for review of CAP issues through the conduct of IPs 69020, “Inspections of Safety-Related Items (and Services) during Construction of Non-Power Production and Utilization Facilities”; 69021, “Inspections of Quality Assurance Program Implementation During Construction of Non-Power Production and Utilization Facilities”; and 69022, “Inspection of Operational Readiness During Construction of Non-Power Production and Utilization Facilities.”
-Results of completed inspections using these IPs shall be used when assessing the effectiveness of corrective action programs.
+Results of completed inspections using these IPs shall be used when assessing the effectiveness of permit holder corrective action programs.

-It is important that sufficient CAP activity has occurred prior to designating a ’s CAP as effective.
+It is important that sufficient permit holder CAP activity has occurred prior to designating a permit holder’s CAP as effective.
 This CAP activity should be representative of all areas of construction (e.g., design, work management, change processes, and physical construction).
 It is also important that sufficient NRC inspection has been conducted to provide adequate information for the CAP assessment.
 As a minimum, one CAP implementation inspection as described in IP 69021, appendix P, “Inspection of Requirement 2.16 – Corrective Actions,” shall be complete prior to a CAP effectiveness assessment.
 Additionally, results of completed IP 69020 and IP 69022 inspections involving nonconformance and deviation reports or other documents describing the status and resolution of corrective actions shall be used for the CAP effectiveness assessment.
-The CAP effectiveness assessment should cover diverse areas of construction (., civil, mechanical, and electrical).
+The CAP effectiveness assessment should cover diverse areas of construction (e.g., civil, mechanical, and electrical).

 The CAP effectiveness assessment will consider the results of all inspections that have been performed at the facility up until the time of the assessment.
-The NRC will use inspection results from the inspections described above and the following criteria to assess the adequacy of the ’s implementation of the CAP:
+The NRC will use inspection results from the inspections described above and the following criteria to assess the adequacy of the permit holder’s implementation of the CAP:

-there were no findings associated with the IP 69021 CAP inspection or the NRC has determined that any findings associated with the inspection have been corrected, and
+there were no findings associated with the IP 69021 CAP inspection(s) or the NRC has determined that any findings associated with the inspection(s) have been corrected, and

-the has corrected any weakness in the CAP (as confirmed by NRC follow-up inspection) that was, or contributed to, the cause of any findings documented prior to the effectiveness assessment.
+the permit holder has corrected any weakness in the CAP (as confirmed by NRC follow-up inspection) that was, or contributed to, the cause of any findings documented prior to the effectiveness assessment.

-The CAP effectiveness assessment .
-Once it is determined that the ’s CAP meets the above criteria, the NRC will notify the in the that its CAP has been adequately implemented.
-The NRC will continue to assess the adequacy of the ’s CAP throughout construction of the facility, even if the CAP has been determined to be effective.
+The CAP effectiveness assessment may be performed at any time if the conditions described above are met.
+Once it is determined that the permit holder’s CAP meets the above criteria for effectiveness, the NRC will notify the permit holder in the associated inspection report that its CAP has been adequately implemented.
+The NRC will continue to assess the adequacy of the permit holder’s CAP throughout construction of the facility, even if the CAP has previously been determined to be effective.